 Swine Economics Report

-December-February sow slaughter was down 1.1% compared to a year earlier.
-The number of Canadian sows imported for slaughter was up 3.4%.
-Adjusted for imports, slaughter of U.S. sows was down 1.9%, out of a sow herd that was 0.2% larger than 12 months earlier.
-Our gilt slaughter data shows more gilts were retained this winter than last.
+The sow herd is growing.
+Adjusted for imports, slaughter of U.S. sows during September-November was down 6.6%, out of a sow herd that was 0.4% larger than 12 months earlier.
+Our gilt slaughter data show more gilts retained this fall than last.

-In their last inventory report, USDA predicted that December-February farrowings would be unchanged compared to 12 months earlier and March-May farrowings would be 1.9% lower than a year earlier.
-I think that winter farrowings were down 0.0%.
-I'm forecasting spring farrowings to be down 1.2% and June-August farrowings up 0.7% compared to last summer.
+In their last inventory report, USDA predicted that September-November farrowings would be up 0.4% compared to 12 months earlier and December-February farrowings would be 0.9% higher than a year earlier.
+I think that fall farrowings were up 0.1%.
+I'm forecasting winter farrowings to be up 0.5% and March-May farrowings to be up 1.0% compared to last spring.

-I'm estimating pigs per litter to have been up 1.1% this winter.
-My estimate is the December-February pig crop was 101.1% of a year earlier.
+I'm estimating the PED virus caused pigs per litter to have been up only 0.3% this fall.
+If I'm right, that would be the smallest increase in pigs per litter since the summer of 2004.
+My estimate is the September-November pig crop was up 0.4% from a year earlier.